nadirafarjanaiva-del/Arduino-Based-Wireless-Environmental-Monitoring-and-Methane-Gas-Detection-Using-Bluetooth/README.md

 # Arduino-Based Wireless Environmental Monitoring and Methane Gas Detection Using Bluetooth

 An Arduino-based environmental monitoring and methane gas detection system using an MQ-4 gas sensor, HC-06 Bluetooth module, LED, and buzzer.
 The system continuously monitors methane gas levels and wirelessly transmits real-time readings to a mobile phone through Bluetooth while providing local visual and audible alerts when the gas concentration exceeds a predefined threshold.
+Watch this on https://youtube.com/shorts/GFs-Is-Qz2k?si=rbg_HZxpI6OcuIGa.

 # Overview